-Any modules studied during your A-levels of GCSEs that are relevant to the apprenticeship are also worth a mention.
+Any modules studied during your A-Levels or GCSEs that are relevant to the apprenticeship are also worth a mention.

-If you are applying for an accounting apprenticeship, and you completed a project or a piece of coursework that focused on collecting and analysing data, let the employer know!
+If you’re applying for an accounting apprenticeship, and you completed a project or a piece of coursework that focused on collecting and analysing data, let the employer know!

 Step 5: EMPLOYMENT HISTORY/WORK EXPERIENCE

 If you have a job, list your key responsibilities and any awards or achievements you have been given.

 If you’ve never had a paid job, this is a fantastic opportunity to discuss any unpaid or voluntary work you have under your belt.
 Detailing previous work experience is a great way of providing evidence of the key skills you have said you possess.

 Anyone can write on their CV that they have a strength in customer service.
 How does an employer work out who is telling porkies?
 If you can point to your fortnight of work experience at Sainsbury’s, in which you dealt with a number of customer inquiries, you will look like royalty.

 Some employers will hire apprentices even if they don’t have the required grades, but have completed relevant work experience.
 Not only is it crucial to finding an apprenticeship, but can make a difference when applying for jobs.

 If you don’t have any work experience in the field of your apprenticeship, it’s a good idea to try and find some.
 Even just a week-long work experience placement in a role that is similar to the apprenticeship is valued highly by employers.